Summary

 Extend

-Display slide 12.
-Working individually, students will use the Create the Problem strategy to identify their own real-life scenario that can be represented by a system of equations.
-Pass out large sheets of paper or poster boards for students to use to write out the problem scenario (story problem).
-Students should write their systems of equations and the problem solution on a separate sheet of notebook paper to turn in to you.
+Display slide 16 and give each group a copy of the attached Create Your Own Scenario handout.
+Here, groups use the Create the Problem strategy to create their own real-life scenario that can be represented by a system of equations.
+Give each group poster paper or large sheets of paper for them to use to write out the scenario (story problem).

 Evaluate